methodphoto/themincricketclub/2000/wareham.md

 **Result:** {{page.result}}

-S Hornsby highest score for the Min and club record.
+S Hornsby, 3rd century, highest score for the Min and club record.
 144 partnership between R Beswick and S Hornsby

 ## The Min Innings